 If you have never used our Mozart Music History Playing Cards, you’ll want to first finish reading today’s post and then check out this post here where we explain in detail how you can put them to use with the teens in your studio.

-Today’s set of playing cards, which can be downloaded here, are inspired by the music of Bach and correspond with PianoBookClub’s Book of the Month for April, The Sebastian Sessions.
+Today’s set of playing cards, which can be downloaded here, are inspired by the music of Bach and correspond with our classical-pop crossover book The Sebastian Sessions.

 The Sebastian Sessions is a pop-infused tribute to the music of Bach.
-You can listen to samples of the music below and then if you like what you hear (and love the idea of receiving inspiring piano repertoire each and every month), become a member of Teach Piano Today’s PianoBookClub for just $8 monthly and we’ll start you off with The Sebastian Sessions.
-Note: This book is only available digitally until April 30, 2019.
+You can listen to samples of the music below and then if you like what you hear you can find this book on Amazon here.

 Two More Teen Resources For Your Studio